SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Distinct-Combinations-Count-with-Virtual-Tables/README.md

-# Virtual Tables for Distinct Combinations Count
+# Virtual Tables for counting distinnct combinations of items

 Let'simagine we have the facts_sales_table as below: